 The biggest busts in NBA history are the players who never matched their draft slot — the ones picked at the top of the lottery and remembered for everything they didn't become.
 A bust isn't just a flop.
 It's the gap between projection and reality, multiplied by the names taken right after them.
+Some of the players below had perfectly competent careers and would be celebrated as solid pros if anyone else had drafted them.
+The problem is that they were chosen ahead of generational talent, or chosen first overall and produced a fraction of what a first overall pick is supposed to.
 The list below mixes injury heartbreaks, scouting misses, and one #1 pick whose career ended four seasons after it began.

 Anthony Bennett — #1, 2013, Cleveland Cavaliers

 The headliner of the modern era.
 Cleveland took Bennett first overall in 2013 — a class that included Victor Oladipo, C.J.
-McCollum, and Giannis Antetokounmpo — and he produced 4.4 points per game across four NBA seasons before washing out of the league entirely.
-He averaged 12.6 minutes a night, never started in earnest, and was traded after his rookie year.
-No first overall pick in NBA history flamed out faster.
+McCollum, and Giannis Antetokounmpo, who slipped to #15 — and Bennett produced 4.4 points and 3.1 rebounds per game across 151 career games over four NBA seasons before washing out of the league entirely.
+He was traded in his rookie year as part of the Andrew Wiggins / Kevin Love package, bounced to Minnesota, Toronto, and Brooklyn, and never started in earnest.
+No first overall pick in NBA history flamed out faster, and he became the answer to a trivia question while Giannis was still in his first full NBA season.
+Bennett is consistently ranked as the worst #1 pick in league history.

 Sam Bowie — #2, 1984, Portland Trail Blazers

-Bowie's career was actually fine — 10.9 PPG, 7.5 RPG, 1.8 BPG over ten seasons.
+Bowie's career was actually fine — 10.9 points, 7.5 rebounds, and 1.78 blocks per game over ten seasons.
 The reason he sits on every bust list is the player picked one slot after him: Michael Jordan.
-Portland chose Bowie to pair with Clyde Drexler at the top of the 1984 draft, leaving the Bulls to scoop up the greatest player ever at #3.
+Portland chose Bowie to pair Hakeem Olajuwon's #1 selection with a power-forward complement to Clyde Drexler, leaving the Bulls to scoop up the greatest player ever at #3.
 Charles Barkley went #5 in the same draft.
-Bowie's name is a permanent monument to draft-night risk.
+John Stockton went #16.
+Bowie's name has become a permanent monument to draft-night risk — proof that even a competent NBA career is a disaster if you were taken in front of an all-time top-five player.
+Five leg surgeries limited him to 139 games in five seasons with the Blazers, and the franchise has been answering for the pick ever since.

 Darko Miličić — #2, 2003, Detroit Pistons

 The 2003 draft is one of the deepest in NBA history: LeBron at #1, then Carmelo Anthony, Chris Bosh, and Dwyane Wade taken at #3, #4, and #5.
 Detroit picked Darko at #2.
-He scored 152 total points over 96 games as a Piston — 1.6 a night — and won a championship in 2004 mostly by being on the bench.
-He bounced through six teams and retired with the Pistons-era stat line that still defines the pick.
+He scored 152 total points in 96 games as a Piston — 1.6 a night, in 5.8 minutes per game — and won a championship in 2004 mostly by being on the bench.
+He bounced through six teams over a ten-year career and retired with the Pistons-era stat line that still defines the pick.
+The single best decision Detroit could have made at #2 was selecting anyone else in the next three slots; instead they took the player every scout was certain of based on his unicorn-style international profile.
+Darko is the cautionary tale every front office uses when a 7-footer flashes shooting touch overseas.

 Kwame Brown — #1, 2001, Washington Wizards

 The first high schooler ever taken with the #1 overall pick — chosen by Michael Jordan himself, as Wizards GM.
-Brown stuck around the league for 12 seasons, but the production never came: 6.6 PPG and 5.5 RPG career, bouncing between seven franchises after Washington gave up on him.
+Brown stuck around the league for 12 seasons and 510 games, but the production never came: 6.6 points and 5.5 rebounds per game career, bouncing between seven franchises after Washington gave up on him.
+His best season was 2003–04, when he started 57 games and averaged 10.9 points and 7.4 rebounds.
+That would have been a competent return on a late-first pick.
+As the #1 overall, taken ahead of Pau Gasol (#3), Joe Johnson (#10), Tony Parker (#28), and Gilbert Arenas (#31), it became a fixture of the "what if" draft replays.
 The pick has been re-litigated for two decades.
 He wasn't a disaster as a human being; he was just never a #1.

 Hasheem Thabeet — #2, 2009, Memphis Grizzlies

 Memphis chose the 7'3" UConn shot-blocker over James Harden, Stephen Curry, and DeMar DeRozan — three All-Stars taken in the same lottery.
-Thabeet averaged 3.1 PPG and 3.6 RPG as a rookie and was sent to the D-League before the season ended.
-He played four NBA seasons across three teams before disappearing from the league.
-Curry and Harden, taken at #7 and #3 the same night, would combine for four MVPs.
+Thabeet averaged 3.1 points and 3.6 rebounds in 68 games as a rookie, and on February 25, 2010, became the highest-drafted player ever sent to the D-League.
+He played four NBA seasons across three teams before disappearing from the league with career averages of 2.2 points and 2.7 rebounds per game.
+Curry and Harden, taken at #7 and #3 the same night, would combine for four MVPs and reshape the way the game is played.
+The Thabeet pick is the canonical example of why physical tools alone — height, reach, shot-blocking instinct — don't translate without skill, agility, or NBA-level conditioning.

 Michael Olowokandi — #1, 1998, Los Angeles Clippers